yt-project/libyt/README.md

 # libyt
 [![build-test](https://github.com/cindytsai/libyt/actions/workflows/build-test.yml/badge.svg?branch=master)](https://github.com/cindytsai/libyt/actions/workflows/build-test.yml)

-`libyt` is a C++ library for Python package [`yt`](https://yt-project.org/).
-It aims to let simulation code uses [`yt`](https://yt-project.org/) to do inline-analysis, while the code is still running.
-In this way, we can skip the step of writing data to local disk first before doing any analysis.
+`libyt` is a C library for C/C++ simulation to use [`yt`](https://yt-project.org/) and Python to do in situ analysis, while the simulation is still running.
+In this way, we can skip the step of writing data to local disk before any analysis using Python can happen.
 This greatly reduce the disk usage, and increase the temporal resolution.

 - **Implement `libyt` into your code** :arrow_right:
   - [Installation](#installation)